-Jason Faberman is a senior economist and research advisor in the economic research department of the Federal Reserve Bank of Chicago.
+Jason Faberman is a senior economist and economic advisor in the economic research department of the Federal Reserve Bank of Chicago.
 His research focuses on the labor market, with a particular focus on how the interaction between employers and workers.
 He has studied these interactions at the micro level, across the broader macroeconomy, and across urban areas.

 Faberman’s research has been published various journals, including the Quarterly Journal of Economics, the American Economic Review, the Journal of Monetary Economics, American Economics Journal: Macroeconomics, the Journal of Economic Perspectives and the Journal of Regional Science.

 Faberman received a B.S. in environmental science and a B.A. in economics from Lehigh University, and an M.S. and Ph.D. in economics from the University of Maryland, College Park.